Certora/CertoraProverSupplementary/Tutorials/Lesson1/README.md

 ## A basic rule

-For the function 'deposit' a basic property is:
+Thinking about the function `deposit`, a basic property is:

   #### _***P1 Correct deposit functionality***: The balance of the beneficiary is increased appropriately_

 The rule in [integrityOfDeposit.spec](IntegrityOfDeposit.spec) verifies this property.
-It verifies that the funds of msg.sender is the sum of his funds before and the amount passed.
+It verifies that the funds of `msg.sender` is the sum of his funds before and the amount passed.
 Formal verification can provide complete coverage of the input space, giving guarantees beyond what is possible from testing alone.
 First, all possible inputs to the deposit function are taken into account.
-Also, all possible calling context (msg.sender , timestamp, block number, ...) represented in the env structure.
+Also, all possible calling context (msg.sender , timestamp, block number, ...) represented in the `env` structure.
 Also, the initial state can contain any value for the current funds of the msg sender.

-To run this rule:
+To run the Certora Prover on this contract, run the following command line:

 ```sh
 certoraRun Bank.sol:Bank --verify Bank:IntegrityOfDeposit.spec